orthanc-server/orthanc-setup-samples/docker/all-usages/README.md

 This docker-compose file presents various way to configure Orthanc through environment variables, secrets or configuration files.

-More details about the configuration can be found in the Orthanc book (TODO).
+More details about the configuration can be found in the [Orthanc book](https://book.orthanc-server.com/users/docker-osimis.html)

 # Starting the setup